highplainscomputing/HPC_T5/T5/03-sementic-analysis/README.md

 Understanding the data or the model's behavior is crucial, and visualization plays a key role in achieving this.
 We have utilized an open-source [WandB(Weights & Biases)](https://wandb.ai/) to gain insight and visualize the model performance.

 ## Evaluation Metrics
 Selecting the appropriate metric is vital for evaluating the performance of any model.
-In our summarization task, we have employed the [Rouge Score](https://huggingface.co/spaces/evaluate-metric/rouge) to assess the effectiveness of our model.
+In our sentiment analysis task, we have employed accuracy to assess the effectiveness of our model.
+Results are shown below but further increased by increasing steps
+                                    {'accuracy': 0.3381,
+                                     'total_time_in_seconds': 403.3417519300001,
+                                     'samples_per_second': 24.792870939221533,
+                                     'latency_in_seconds': 0.04033417519300001}
 ## Fine-tunning
 ![image](https://github.com/highplainscomputing/HPC_T5/assets/150230209/c9d48c0d-e22a-4758-ad26-cf9f507b707c)